Quantum Ising Model on $(2+1)-$Dimensional Anti$-$de Sitter Space using Tensor Networks: Abstract

 \section{Abstract}

 We study the quantum Ising model on (2+1)-dimensional anti-de Sitter space using Matrix Product States (MPS) and Matrix Product Operators (MPOs).
-Our spatial lattices correspond to regular tessellations of hyperbolic space with coordination number seven.
-We find the ground state of this model using the Density Matrix Renormalization Group (DMRG) algorithm which allowed us to probe lattices that range in size up to 232 sites.
-We explore the bulk phase diagram of the theory and find disordered and ordered phases separated by a phase transition.
-We find that the boundary-boundary spin correlation function exhibits power law scaling deep in the disordered phase of the Ising model consistent with the anti-de Sitter background.
-By tracing out the bulk indices, we are able to compute the density matrix for the boundary theory.
-At the critical point, we find the entanglement entropy exhibits the logarithmic dependence of boundary length expected for a one-dimensional CFT but away from this, we see a linear scaling.
-In comparison, the full system exhibits a volume law scaling, which is expected in chaotic and highly connected systems.
-We also measure Out-of-time-Ordered-Correlators (OTOCs) to explore the scrambling behavior of the theory.
+We explore the bulk phase diagram of the theory on regular tessellations of hyperbolic space with coordination number seven and find disordered and ordered phases separated by a phase transition.
+We find that the boundary-boundary spin correlation function exhibits power law scaling deep in the disordered phase of the Ising model consistent with holography.
+At the critical point, we find the boundary entanglement entropy scales logarithmically with subsystem size but away from this, we see a linear scaling.
+In comparison, the full system exhibits a volume law scaling, which is expected in chaotic and/or highly connected systems.
+We also measure Out of time Ordered Correlators (OTOCs) to explore the scrambling behavior of the theory.